Connected greedy colourings of perfect graphs and other classes: the good, the bad and the ugly: Abstract

 \section{Abstract}

 The Grundy number of a graph is the maximum number of colours used by the ``First-Fit'' greedy colouring algorithm over all vertex orderings.
 Given a vertex ordering $\sigma: v_1,\dots,v_n$, the ``First-Fit'' greedy colouring algorithm colours the vertices in the order of $\sigma$ by assigning to each vertex the smallest colour unused in its neighbourhood.
 By restricting this procedure to vertex orderings that are connected, we obtain {\em connected greedy colourings}.
 For some graphs, all connected greedy colourings use exactly $\chi(G)$ colours; they are called {\em good graphs}.
 On the opposite, some graphs do not admit any connected greedy colouring using only $\chi(G)$ colours; they are called {\em ugly graphs}.
 We show that no perfect graph is ugly.
-We also give simple proofs of this fact for subclasses of perfect graphs (block graphs, comparability graphs), and show that no $K_4$-minor free graph is ugly.
+We also give simple proofs of this fact for subclasses of perfect graphs (block graphs, comparability graphs), and show that no $K_4$-minor-free graph is ugly.
+Moreover, our proofs are constructive, and imply the existence of polynomial-time algorithms to compute good connected orderings for these graph classes.